 |

-- Once completed, the original is
+Once completed, the original is taken

-taking several pieces to complete the whole, 2) A "mother"
+several pieces to complete the whole, 2) A "mother"

 mold is created to encapsulate the rubber, giving it support,